Home / About / Local History / History Archives

 Online Collection of Historic Material

 We work with the PastPerfect Museum software to record and store data on our collection.
-The Historic Yellow Springs online collection includes all photographs, and Record Groups 1, 2 and 3.
-We add new records continuously.
+The Historic Yellow Springs online collection includes all photographs, and Record Groups 4, 6 and 7.
+We add new records continuously, but please note that our digitization of our archives is an ongoing process.

 Tour Guides